FrancisGarrity/Francis111/blog/_posts/2018-12-04-Exploring-Geological-Modelling-1.md

 Geological modelling is a fairly new subdiscipline of geology, containing aspects of structural geology and stratigraphy; as well a number of other fields.
 The ability to create computerized representations of subsurface geology is powerful, particularly when combined with geochemical datasets and geostatistical interpolation techniques.

 Geological modelling software is widely used within the mining industry, and popular packages include Surpac, Vulcan and Leapfrog.
 I have a strong interest in becoming competent with these packages.
-To begin with, I will be running through the Leapfrog Geo 4.0 Tutorials (http://help.leapfrog3d.com/Tutorials/Geo/4.0/en-GB/LeapfrogGeoTutorials.pdf), and later creating my own models to refine the skillset.
+To begin with, I will be running through the Leapfrog Geo 4.0  <a href="http://help.leapfrog3d.com/Tutorials/Geo/4.0/en-GB/LeapfrogGeoTutorials.pdf">tutorials</a>, and later creating my own models to refine the skillset.

 Tutorial 1: Introduction to Leapfrog Geo